jazibobs/digital-garden-cs-resources/README.md

 # Digital garden of CS Resources

-Jekyll website of resources focused on IGCE, A-Level and IB Computer Science.
+Jekyll website of resources focused on IGCSE Computer Science.

 ## Details about the template